Skip to Content

 Divorce

-Informed Legal Guidance in Highland Village, Flower Mound, Lewisville, & Carrollton
+Informed Legal Guidance in Denton County, Flower Mound, Carrolton & Highland Village

 A divorce can be one of the most difficult and life-changing events you experience in your life.
 It is crucial to have an experienced and skillful legal team of family law attorneys on your side as you move forward.
-Whether your divorce calls for a fierce trial lawyer or a mediator noted for their diplomatic negotiation skills, our family law firm serving Denton County has what you are looking for.
+Whether your divorce requires a fierce trial lawyer or a mediator noted for their diplomatic negotiation skills, our family law firm serving Denton County has what you are seeking.

 Our reputable team of Denton County divorce lawyers is capable of structuring complex divorce settlements while simultaneously explaining the process to you every step of the way.
-Our family lawyers serving Denton are a calm, rational island in the rough waters of divorce.
+Our family lawyers serving Denton offer a calm, rational presence in the rough waters of divorce.
+Beyond managing the legal proceedings, we provide emotional support and guidance, helping clients make well-informed decisions during challenging times.
+This comprehensive approach ensures that every aspect of your divorce is handled professionally and with care.

 • Filing the Petition: The divorce process begins with filing a petition for divorce in the district court of the county where either spouse resides.
 To file for divorce in Texas, one spouse must have been a resident of the state for at least six months and a resident of the county where the divorce is filed for at least 90 days.